How to Make Hard Cider (The Easy Way)

 What’s a Carboy?

 A carboy is a large bottle with a narrow neck, like an office water cooler bottle.
 You can buy them at any homebrewing store, or online.
-When you place an airlock on the opening of the bottle, this allows your brew to vent carbon dioxide while keeping out microorganisms that would give your brew an off flavor.
+When you use an airlock on the bottle, it allows ventilation of carbon dioxide while keeping microorganisms out.

 Traditional Farmhouse Cider